kerryb/goos-ruby/README.md

 [equivalent behaviour in Blather](http://rubydoc.info/github/sprsquish/blather/Blather/Client#register_handler-instance_method) is implemented using blocks, so my `AuctionMessageTranslator.for` method returns a lambda, which can be registered as an event handler.

+### Bugs

+There seems to be a race condition on startup -- every so often a feature will fail because (I think) the auction server never receives a join request from the sniper.